ConEmu/ConEmu.github.io/en/FAQ-7.md

 **A.** In Far, check the setting Options -> Interface settings -> `[x]` Mouse.

-**A.** If Far is launched with «far /w» (System\WindowMode=1), the presence of the ConEmu.dll (ConEmu.x64.dll) plugin is required, otherwise ConEmu will consider Far as a simple console application (like cmd.exe) which does not need mouse events.
+**A.** If Far is launched with ‘far /w’ (System\WindowMode=1), the presence of the ConEmu.dll (ConEmu.x64.dll) plugin is required, otherwise ConEmu will consider Far as a simple console application (like cmd.exe) which does not need mouse events.